SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-\paragraph{Open Images V6 Benchmark.} We benchmark 4 SGG methods \cite{li2021bipartite,li2022sgtr,cong2022reltr,teng2022structured} for the Open Images V6 dataset.
+We benchmark 4 SGG methods \cite{li2021bipartite,li2022sgtr,10105507,teng2022structured} for the Open Images V6 dataset.
 The evaluation scores are shown in Tab.~\ref{tab:oi_benchmark}, where score$_{wtd}$ indicates the weighted $\text{score}=0.2\times \text{R}@50+0.4\times \text{wmAP}_{rel}+0.4\times \text{wmAP}_{phr}$.
 The R-Precision scores using ground truth scene graphs for retrieval on the Open Images dataset are similar to Visual Genome.
-The R-Precision (K=100) is $55.4$ for location-free scene graphs and $73.4$ for location-bound scene graphs.
-We also observe that the SGG models do not achieve the same level of performance on Open Images as they do on Visual Genome, especially for location-free scene graphs.
-The reason for this can be that Open Images V6 has a different data distribution (e.g. more entity categories) and the optimization of SSG model hyperparameters is usually based on the Visual Genome dataset.
-For location-free scene graphs, SGTR has the best performance with R-Precision (K=100) of $46.3$, which is $9.1$ lower than using ground truth scene graphs.
-For location-bound scene graphs, SSR-CNN outperforms the other methods with R-Precision (K=100) of $78.7$, which is $5.3$ higher than using ground truth scene graphs.
+The R-Precision (K=100) is $55.4$ for location-free scene graphs and $73.4$ for location-bounded scene graphs.
+We observe that the SGG models do not achieve the same level of performance on Open Images as they do on Visual Genome, especially for location-free scene graphs.
+The reason for this could be that Open Images V6 has a different data distribution (e.g. more entity categories) and the optimization of SSG model hyperparameters is usually based on the Visual Genome dataset.
+For location-free scene graphs, SGTR \cite{li2022sgtr} has the best performance with R-Precision (K=100) of $46.3$, which is $9.1$ lower than using ground truth scene graphs.
+For location-bounded scene graphs, SSR-CNN \cite{teng2022structured} outperforms the other methods with R-Precision (K=100) of $78.7$, which is $5.3$ higher than using ground truth scene graphs.
 Due to limited data, it is difficult to determine the correlation between R-Precision and wmAP$_{rel}$/wmAP$_{phr}$.
-However, for location-bound scene graphs, the higher the weighted mAP of the model, the higher its R-Precision score.
+However, for location-bounded scene graphs, the higher the weighted mAP of the model, the higher its R-Precision score.